How does longer temporal context enhance multimodal narrative video processing in the brain?: Dataset Curation and Tasks

-We experiment with Movie10~\citep{Ecole50613}, a multimodal naturalistic fMRI dataset, obtained from the Courtois NeuroMod databank.
+\paragraph{Brain imaging dataset.} We experiment with Movie10~\citep{Ecole50613}, a multimodal naturalistic fMRI dataset, obtained from the Courtois NeuroMod databank.
 This dataset was collected while four human subjects (s1, s2, s3, s5; data for s4 and s6 is not public) passively watched four different movies: \emph{The Bourne supremacy}, \emph{The wolf of wall street}, \emph{Hidden figures} and \emph{Life}.
 Among these, \emph{Hidden figures} and \emph{Life} are repeated twice, with the repeats used for testing and the remaining movies for training.
 In this work, we use \emph{Life} movies for testing where we average the two repetitions to reduce noise in brain data.
 The dataset includes 11,017 TRs (Repetition Time) for training and 2013 TRs for testing.
 We build encoding models where the train and test sets are totally disjoint.
 The fMRI data is collected every 1.49 seconds (= 1 TR).
+Note that for brain encoding studies, the number of samples per participant is more important than the number of subjects because the predictive models are trained independently for each participant.
+So, having more samples per participant helps us learn a better predictive model.
+Further, this is a widely used public dataset in prior work~\citep{oota2024multi,dong2023vision}.
 More details about dataset and preprocessing are in Appendix~\ref{app:detailedsubrois}.

 The dataset is already preprocessed and projected onto the surface space (``fsaverage6'').
 We use the multimodal parcellation of the human cerebral cortex based on the Glasser Atlas (which consists of 180 regions of interest in each hemisphere) to report the ROI analysis for the brain maps~\citep{glasser2016multi}.
 We select our language ROIs based on the Fedorenko lab's language parcels~\citep{milton2021parcellation,desai2022proper}.
 We show the flatmap with labeled ROIs in Appendix Fig.~\ref{fig:language_flatmap} and list the detailed sub-ROIs of these ROIs in Appendix~\ref{app:detailedsubrois}.